zpeats/50863_ABR_Lab/README.md

 In addition feel free to add print statements within your own code to see how the parameters are changing throughout the course of a test run.

-### Demo
+### Verbose Demo

 ![HD Example](https://github.com/zpeats/50863_ABR_Lab/blob/ABR/readmelinks/demov.gif "HD Example")

 ## Requirements

 Python version 3.7 was used to develop this program.

 Java Runtime Environment 9 was used to develop the java code.